julianjarjour/julianjarjour.github.io/_musings/taking-photos-for-plant-identification.md

 ---
-title: taking photos for plant identification
+title: Taking Photos for Plant Identification
 description: Five basic things to look for when taking photos of a plant for identification with a key.
 date: 2024-1-20
 modDate: 2024-5-26